Our Services

 Published on: 12/6/2025

-Yes—nutritional deficiencies, especially low zinc, vitamin D, and iron (and sometimes biotin and other micronutrients), are linked to poorer hair-follicle health and are associated with a higher chance of relapse.
-While most evidence is observational, correcting true deficiencies and optimizing diet under medical guidance may help reduce recurrence risk.
-There are several factors to consider, including targeted lab testing, safe supplementation, and conditions that affect absorption—see details below to guide next steps.
+Yes.
+Low levels of zinc, vitamin D, and iron—and sometimes biotin or other micronutrients—are linked to weaker hair-follicle health and a higher risk of alopecia areata relapse.
+Although most evidence is observational, correcting confirmed deficiencies and optimizing your diet under medical guidance may help reduce recurrence.

 Alopecia areata is an autoimmune condition that causes patchy hair loss.
 While genetics, stress and immune factors play major roles, growing evidence suggests that certain nutritional deficiencies may increase the risk of recurrence.
 Below, we'll explore key nutrients affecting alopecia, review the data linking deficiencies to hair-loss relapses, and offer practical steps you can take.